 Answering the Aadhaar Questions Raised by YourStory Article

-I am answering the questions raised by Ritesh Dwivedy on YourStory called 5 questions for the anti-Aadhaar brigade.
-It’s also available on UIDAI website .
-Readers may want to read that first.
+I am answering questions raised by Ritesh Dwivedy on YourStory in a blog post titled 5 questions for the anti-Aadhaar brigade.
+It’s also available on UIDAI website.
+Readers may want to read that post first.
 Also everyone is welcome to share or republish my answers under CCBYSA.

 Let’s start with the introduction